AIIrondev/Cabug-Folder-Sorter/README.md

 [![Python application](https://github.com/AIIrondev/Cabug-Folder-sorter/actions/workflows/main.yml/badge.svg)](https://github.com/AIIrondev/Cabug-Folder-sorter/actions/workflows/main.yml)

 This Projekt is developt by AiIrondev(Maximilian Gründinger) in Python.
-This folder sorter is in active development and has more Versions to come -> v4.0.0(?).
+This folder sorter is in active development and has more Versions to come! -> v4.0.0(?)

 ## Table of Contents